Midpoint theorem (conics)

 In geometry, the midpoint theorem describes a property of parallel chords in a conic.
 It states that the midpoints of parallel chords in a conic are located on a common line.

-The common line (segment) for the midpoints is also called the diameter of a conic.
+The common line or line segment for the midpoints is called the diameter.
 For a circle, ellipse or hyperbola the diameter goes through its center.
-For a parabola the diameter is always perpendicular to its directrix and for a pair of intersecting lines the diameter goes through the point of intersection.
+For a parabola the diameter is always perpendicular to its directrix and for a pair of intersecting lines (from a degenerate conic) the diameter goes through the point of intersection.